(833) 262-7801

 Mechanic checking under a car at the shop

-At least once a year, subject the vehicle to a comprehensive inspection that includes everything from the previous checklists as well as:
+At least once a year, vehicles should be subjected to a comprehensive inspection that includes everything from the previous checklists as well as:

 1. Check and tighten engine mounts